Three-time Dutch Cup winners and regular European competitors, FC Utrecht haven’t dropped out of Holland’s top flight since their formation in 1970.

 Bus No.12 (direction De Uithof WKZ) leaves for Galgenwaard from Perron C8 every 5min Mon- Fri until mid-evening.

 A single ticket is €2.70 or one ride is half the price with a nationwide OV-chipkaart.

-For games not requiring a clubcard, tickets are usually distributed about three weeks beforehand through the Fanshop (Mon-Fri 10am-5pm, 2hrs before kick-off, 45min after final whistle for afternoon games) by the main entrance and online.
+Tickets are distributed three weeks before each match through the Fanshop (Tue-Sat 10am-5pm, match days inc Sun 2hrs before kick-off, 45min after final whistle) by the main entrance and online.
 Ticket windows at the ground open 2hrs before kick-off on match days.

-At the main entrance, the FC Utrecht Fanshop (Mon-Fri 10am-5pm, 2hrs before kick-off, 45min after final whistle for afternoon games) stocks an extensive range of merchandise, from replica kits in standard red and white, and away light blue, to mopeds done out in club colours.
+At the main entrance, the FC Utrecht Fanshop (Tue-Sat 10am-5pm, match days inc Sun 2hrs before kick-off, 45min after final whistle) stocks an extensive range of merchandise, from replica kits in standard red and white, and away light blue, to mopeds done out in club colours.